 How to make this recipe step by step

 Step 1: Start by peeling and slicing the bananas into 1″ pieces.

-Step 2: Spread the sliced bananas out onto a parchment lined baking sheet and freeze until firm 2-3 hours.
-If you have a large bag you’re going to store them in, skip this step, and add them straight to the bag and freeze them in a single layer.
+Step 2: Spread the sliced bananas out onto a parchment-lined baking sheet and freeze until firm for 2-3 hours.
+If you have a large bag you’re going to store them in, skip this step, add them straight to the bag, and freeze them in a single layer.

 Step 4: Place the frozen bananas into a food processor with the coconut cream, vanilla, and sea salt.
 Process until smooth and it’s the texture of soft serve, stopping the machine as necessary to break up chunks.

-You can also make this nice cream in a high powered blender.
-Blend on low speeds, using the tamper to keep the mixture moving.
+You can also make this nice cream in a high-powered blender.
+Blend at low speeds, using the tamper to keep the mixture moving.
 I prefer not to use my blender because I’ve had it overheat a few times.
 Luckily it turns itself off to save the motor, but I’d rather use my much cheaper food processor in this case.

 Ways to serve this

-- Serve this nice cream right away as soft serve with more sliced bananas and toasted coconut,
+- Serve this nice cream right away as a soft serve with more sliced bananas and toasted coconut.

 - Or try it with melted chocolate or chocolate sauce, Coconut Caramel Sauce, or fresh berries.

 It’s a fruit-based ‘ice cream’ that’s made from fruit and it’s gluten-free, dairy-free, and vegan.
 It’s blended or processed into a creamy soft serve texture and is sugar-free, completely sweetened only with fruit.
 Sometimes a touch of natural sweetener or other ingredients are added for flavor combinations.